ember-data/ember-data-rfc395-data/README.md

   export: string;

   /**
-    `true` if this module / export combination has been deprecated.
-   */
-  deprecated: boolean;

-  /**
     The recommended `localName` to use for a given module/export.
 Only present when a name other than the value for `export` should be used.

-    This is useful for things like ember-modules-codemod or eslint-plugin-ember so that they can provide a nice suggested import for a given global path usage.
+    This is useful for things like ember-data-codemod or eslint-plugin-ember so that they can provide a nice suggested import for a given global path usage.
    */
   localName?: string;

   /**
-    When this mapping is deprecated it may include a replacement module/export which should be used instead.
+    A replacement module/export which should be used instead.
   */
   replacement?: {
     module: string;